cheyao/opengl/README.md

     - [ ] Vertial text
     - [ ] Ligatures???
     - [ ] Fallback fonts....
+    - [ ] Compress loc files
 - [x] UI Scaling
 - [ ] Shadows

 ## Notes

+Language tags are first looking up main tag, if matching, use it, otherwise find sumtag, and if still not present, use `en`.

+Just use `git diff` to get the changes

 From discord: